FabianMPunkt/Nautilus3D/README.md

 Nautilus3D is a Minecraft Resource-pack, mainly focused on 3D-Models with a vanilla style.

-Wie aim to provide a highly polished pack with a focus on decorative blocks.
+We aim to provide a highly polished pack with a focus on decorative blocks.

+For bug-reports & feature-requests please open an issue on our [GitHub issue-page](https://github.com/FabianMPunkt/Nautilus3D/issues/new/choose "GitHub issue-page")!

 ## Noteworthy Features